Anivice/yogabook1-halo-keyboard/README.md

 ### Download it from the release page

 Release page has provided an executable file for `halo_kbd` with no support for both Airplane Key and Settings Key.
-It has no runtime library dependencies, but you need `libinput` (from distro) and corresponding drivers (should already be built-in in generic Linux) to listen to touchpad events.
+It has no runtime library dependencies (built as AppImages, using GitHub Actions), but you need `libinput` (from distro) and corresponding drivers (generic Linux should have these already built-in) to listen to touchpad events.

 **Then**

-Copy the systemd service file to `/etc/systemd/system/halo_vkbd.service`, executable file `halo_kbd` to `/usr/local/bin/halo_kbd`, (optional) `ctrlword.map` to `/usr/local/etc/halo_keyboard/ctrlword.map`,
-and keymap file `yogabook1.map` to `/usr/local/etc/halo_keyboard/yogabook1.map`.
+Copy the systemd service file to `/etc/systemd/system/halo_vkbd.service`, executable file `halo_kbd` to `/usr/local/bin/halo_kbd`, and keymap file `yogabook1.map` to `/usr/local/etc/halo_keyboard/yogabook1.map`.
 Then, Start the service with `systemctl enable --now halo_vkbd.service`.

-> NOTE: `ctrlword.map` allows you to use Left Control with Left Arrow/Right Arrow
-> to skip words instead of individual characters in pure Linux console without any GUI setups.
-> Useful but entirely optional.
-> You can comment the `ExecStartPre=...loadkey...` line in systemd service file to remove the preloading of `ctrlword.map`.

 ## Currently Supported Features

 Currently, the driver behaves like what it intended to do, as in both keyboard emulation and touchpad emulation.
-Tested on KDE and KDE recognizes both keyboard and touchpad with touchpad gestures working properly.
+Tested on KDE and Hyprland.

+This driver assumes at most three-finger gestures.

 ## Heads-ups

 Unimplemented features are mostly related to Airplane key and Settings key.
-KDE Plasma and hyprland are the only two tested desktop environments that seamlessly work with the driver, and support on other desktops, particularly GNOME, is not guaranteed.
+KDE Plasma and Hyprland are the only two tested desktop environments that seamlessly work with the driver, and support on other desktops, particularly GNOME, is not guaranteed.